-I Still Shop At Forever 21 & I'm a Full-Blown Adult (Sorry, Not Sorry)
+I'm A Full-Blown Adult & I Shop At Forever 21 For This Reason (Sorry, Not Sorry)

 I'm in my twenties, but I'm not even close to being 21 anymore.
 I'm a wife and a working professional with a real career.
 I'm a grown-ass woman with responsibilities and I still shop at Forever 21.
 And you know what, I'm not even a little ashamed about it.